AlanFermat/AlanFermat.github.io/_posts/2016-04-11-text-mining-for-medical-research.markdown

 ## Text mining for finding the best place pursuing medical research

+This is an open-end project that I worked with a team in a Statistic class at Rice University.

 ### Where is the best place for medical research?

 We explore where the best places for health research and innovation are, and how this relates to the rates of specific illnesses.